logto-io/docs/docs/docs/recipes/configure-connectors/README.md

 Logto provides you with many connectors to give end-users access to third-party providers.
 Such as Google, GitHub, Facebook, SendGrid mail, etc.

-You may feel lost when using connectors as this is a brand new concept :sob:
+You may feel lost when using connectors as this is a brand new concept. :sob:

-Don't worry; this doc will show you an easy way to have things done!
+Don't worry.
+This doc will show you an easy way to have things done!

 ## :watch: Kick-off :zap:

-Let's start from Admin Console, signing in with your Logto account ("admin" access needed).
+Let's start from Admin Console, signing in with your Logto account ("admin" role needed).
 You may [create an admin account](../../tutorials/get-started/README.mdx#create-an-admin-account) if you don't have one.

 Click the **Connectors** button on the sidebar :neutral_face: